Climate change in Uganda

 The effects of climate change in Uganda are increasingly severe, affecting the lives of the country's citizens and its environment.
 It has led to extreme weather events such as unpredictable, prolonged drought and rainfall.
 Uganda's climate is mostly tropical with regular rainfall and sunshine patterns.
 Due to climate change the seasons have changed, with the rainy season becoming more variable in length and droughts more ubiquitous, especially in eastern and northeastern Uganda.
 Climate trends have the potential to affect development of Uganda, due to the vulnerability of Uganda's diverse environment.

 Greenhouse gas emissions

-Uganda's greenhouse gas emission rate is very low, with carbon dioxide having never exceeding 150 kg per person per year, and totalling about 5 million tonnes per year.
+Uganda's greenhouse gas emission rate is very low, with carbon dioxide having never exceeding 150 kg per person per year, and totaling about 5 million tonnes per year.
 As of 2022, over 90% of Uganda's electricity comes from hydroelectricity, but many rural areas lack electricity and burn wood for cooking.
 The government has been criticized for causing deforestation.